PokemonAutomation/ComputerControl/Wiki/Software/DiscordBot.md

 * **I've tried everything but it doesn't work!**

-Post a detailed message in Pokémon Automation's Discord server.
+Post a detailed message in PokÃ©mon Automation's Discord server.
 For proper human troubleshooting you will be expected to explain how you performed each step in the guide, provide relevant logs, and, if applicable, provide pictures of relevant steps.

 <hr>